probabilist/legends/README.md

 ### Requirements

 The *STL Planner* app must be run on a Mac.
-To import your game data, the Mac must have *Star Trek: Legends* installed.
+If your Mac has *Star Trek: Legends* installed, you can import your game data with the click of a button.
+If not, you will have to import your game data using a support email.
+A detailed explanation of how to do this is provided by the app itself.

 > NOTE: On Windows, you can still use the STL Planner, but you must launch it from Python using the `legends` package.
 Read below for how to do that.